Los Raqueros monument in the city of Santander (Cantabria)

 • Due to the old town’s characteristic sloping streets, there are several stretches of ramps and escalators, as well as a cable car, to assist you getting around.

-• If driving, remember that vehicles can only be parked for a maximum of two hours on city centre streets, and you must pay for parking (except Saturday afternoons and Sundays).
+• If you are travelling by car, please note that street parking in the city centre is limited to a maximum of two hours and is not free (except Saturday afternoons and Sundays).
 There are many commercial car parks.

 How to get around in bus

-• The urban buses run from approximately 6.30 am to 11.30 pm, although it is advisable to consult the timetables of each line.
+• The city buses run from approximately 6.30 am to 11.30 pm, although it is advisable to consult the timetables of each line.

-• Different types of passes are available including rechargeable cards that can be purchased in kiosks and authorised establishments.
+• Various types of travel passes are available, including a rechargeable card, at kiosks and tobacconists.

 • More information